 - The beneficiaries of Rashtriya Swasthya Bima Yojna (RSBY) in states wherever it is active are also eligible for the scheme

-- All the services will be delivered free of cost to anybody admitted to the designated hospitals or health care centres under the scheme.
+- All the services will be delivered free of cost to anybody admitted to the designated hospitals or health care centers under the scheme.
 In other words, this is a cashless scheme.

 - This facility can also be availed for post-hospitalization care